Definition of Tae Kwon Do

 Basic School Language

 Chun Gi Hyung – 19 movements – means heaven and earth.

 Tan Gun Hyung – 21 movements – named after the Holy Tan Gun, legendary founder of Korea who founded legendary Korea in the year 2333 B.C.

-Do San Hyung – 24 movements – named after the Korean scholar, Do San An Chan Ho, who dedicated his life to the education of Korea and its independence movement.
+Do San Hyung – 24 movements – named after the Korean patriot, Do San An Chan Ho, who dedicated his life to the education of Korea and its independence movement.

 *Suh Kang Il Hyung – 32 movements – named after the grand master, Suh Jang Kang, his first form.